There are so many fun things to do in London this spring!

 After you’ve taken enough pictures of the gorgeous bushes at Regent’s Park, walk towards Primrose Hill.

-Our favorite springtime spot was near St. Mark’s Church, where Aldo shot a picture of the cherry blossoms with the Church as a background: our instagram fans loved it!
+Our favorite springtime spot was near St. Mark’s Church, where Aldo shot a picture of the cherry blossoms with the Church as a background.

 Just like St. James’s Park, it’s super easy to get to Regent’s Park, because there are so many buses and tube stations you can use.